luaugg/LavaClient/README.md

 LavaClient is a fast client implementation for [Lavalink](https://github.com/Frederikam/Lavalink) written in Java 8, built from the ground up for speed, abstraction and ease-of-use.
 Although it can be used normally as is, since it lacks specific references to Java Discord API Libraries, certain things (such as channel objects, etc.) are not represented except for their numeric ID's.

-This is used in production along with a non-specific command library by [Kunou](https://github.com/SamOphis/Kunou).
+This is used in production along with a non-specific command library by my [Kunou](https://github.com/KunouMain) project.
 You must have more than "a ping-pong bot" experience/knowledge to properly use LavaClient.

 Implementations that extend LavaClient in order to make it easier for certain Java Discord Libraries like [JDA](https://github.com/DV8FromTheWorld/JDA), [Discord4J](https://github.com/austinv11/Discord4J), or [Javacord](https://github.com/BtoBastian/Javacord]) will be listed below this message upon request and reviewal.